linode/docs/docs/email/zimbra/zimbra-on-ubuntu-14-04.md

 ![Click label for a tool tip](/docs/assets/Tooltip.png) ![Click More for details](/docs/assets/Tooltipmore.png)

-{: .note }
->
+{{< note >}}
->You can also reach the admin console if you are already logged in to your Zimbra webmail page.
+You can also reach the admin console if you are already logged in to your Zimbra webmail page.
 A drop-down menu beside your account name in the upper right of the window provides a link to the admin console.
+{{< /note >}}

-###Global Settings
+### Global Settings

 Your server was configured when you installed, and most of those settings will work as is.
 You may want to visit a few in particular to control who it is willing to talk to and eliminate some types of spam.